-Vasco da Gama pillar is one of the pride of Malindi built by the Portuguese explorer Vasco da Gama in 1498.
-The Vasco da Gama Pillar is named after Vasco da Gama, one of the most famous and celebrated explorers from the Age of Discovery.
+Vasco da Gama pillar is one of the many tourist attractions in Malindi.
+At top of the list of places to visit in Malindi and the pride of Malindi, the Vasco da Gama pillar was built by the Portuguese explorer Vasco da Gama in 1498.
+The Vasco da Gama Pillar is named after Vasco da Gama, one of the most famous and celebrated explorers of the Age of Discovery.

 Vasco da Gama pillar in Malindi according to many people in the world history study believes is a unique monument and the circumstances that led to its erection ought to be a subject of study in a detailed manner.

-The pillar looks like a regular lighthouse only that, unlike other lighthouses, the pillar has no lights in it.
+The pillar looks like a regular lighthouse only that, unlike other lighthouses, the Vasco da Gama pillar has no lights in it.
 It is believed, from historical accounts, that the Portuguese explorers were able to see the pillar while at sea as they approached the shores of Malindi.
-In other historical accounts, it is believed that the main intention of Vasco da Gama putting up the pillar was to enable the Portuguese sailors to get a bearing on India.
-Through this account, it is believed that the pillar played a very vital role in the navigation and trade between India and Portugal.
+In other historical accounts, it is believed that the main intention of Vasco da Gama in putting up the pillar was to enable the Portuguese sailors to get a bearing on India.
+Through this account, it is believed that the Vasco da Gama pillar played a very vital role in the navigation and trade between India and Portugal.

 One of the popular accounts, an account that has been supported by many historians is that the Vasco da Gama Pillar was built as a symbol of appreciation for the hospitality shown to the Portuguese explorers by the Malindi rulers and the locals.

 Who is Vasco Da Gama?